mu1q/Docs/docs/info/glossary.md

 - `RSSI`: Received Signal Strength Indicator, "arbitrary" scaled version of `RSSI dBm` or LQ.
 [Signal Health: LQI and RSSI Explained](../info/signal-health.md)
 - `RSSI dBm`: Measure of power level measured in dBm.
 Basically, how strong the signal being received is
 - `S.Port`: SmartPort, sometimes referred to as `sport`.
 FrSky "telemetry" protocol.
 The `S.Port` also gets used for updating FrSky receivers.
+- `FLRC`: Fast Long Range Communication, also known as F-mode.
+This mode sends the same packet multiple times consecutively (2 times for D-250 and 4 for D-500).
+It increases LQ at the cost of range and latency.
+It is a technique that combines demodulation, forwarding error correction and interleaving techniques to enable high data rates.

 To be continued.